Zucchini Feta and Dill Bake (Low Carb, Gluten Free)

 For this recipe I use 9 by 13-inch rectangular, ceramic baking dish.
 The dish you use can be any material you want as long as it is oven safe and nonreactive.
 I’ve prepared this recipe in a glass and metal baking sheet in the past, and it always turns out great.
 Just note that the baking time might vary depending on the material of the baking dish.

-Spray your baking dish with nonstick baking spray to prevent sticking and help with cleaning.
+Spray the baking dish with nonstick baking spray to prevent sticking and help with cleaning.

 I prefer to use cow feta in brine.
 This is my favorite type of feta, because it is creamy and milder in taste.
 Unfortunately, it is not easy to find in a regular grocery store.
 I buy it from an international store, or I order it online.
 You can use whatever feta you have and like.
 I don’t recommend using feta that is already crumbled, because it has additives and anti-caking agents.